2024ecbhumikamc-del/lab-1/README.md

 This report presents the DC analysis, AC analysis, Transient analysis of a common-source NMOS amplifier.
 The objective of this analysis is to determine the DC biasing conditions, gain and output impedence using Transient analysis, and to find frequency response using AC analysis.

 ## **Component Details:**
-The circuit consists of a TSMC 180nm NMOS transistor (CMOSN), a drain resistor and two voltage sources.
+The circuit consists of a tsmc 180nm NMOS transistor (CMOSN), a drain resistor and two voltage sources.
 The drain resistor limits the current through the transistor and affects the small-signal gain.
 The NMOS transistor operates in saturation region, making it suitable for amplification.
 **Model:** **CMOSN**

 **Channel Length:** 180nm